 If you do not bake with a Dutch Oven, then the same environment needs to be created in the oven itself.
 There are just too many things that can go wrong, so using a Dutch Oven makes this step so much easier.

 Learn more about the best Dutch Oven for bread and find the right one for you.
+A 5qt Lodge Dutch Oven is going to be the best bang for your buck and is durable and will last a long time.

 Be sure to also use parchment when placing your dough in the Dutch Oven.

-Instant Read Thermometer
+7. Instant Read Thermometer

 Sourdough bread needs to be baked to 205-215 degrees Fahrenheit.
 My sweet spot is right at 210 degrees.

 My favorite one to use is a ThermoWorks ThermaPen.
 It is on the pricier side but so worth the investment.
-It instantly tells me what my loaf is at and if it needs to return to the oven for longer baking.
+It instantly tells me where my loaf is at and if it needs to return to the oven for longer baking.

-Other Tools
+9. Other Tools

-- Glass Bowl
+- Glass Bowls

 - Parchment Paper